We’ve reviewed dozens of freestanding gas cookers and listed our 10 best options

 Here are the main features of a gas stove for you to consider to help you with your buying decision:

-All gas cookers are freestanding, this means they are all-in-one, stand-alone cooking appliances.
+This means they are all-in-one, stand-alone cooking appliances.
 They stand on the floor and in most cases slot between your kitchen units.

-As they are all-in-one they will include a grill, oven and a four burner gas hob with many models having double ovens for extra cooking space.
+As they are all-in-one they will include a grill, oven and a four-burner gas hob with many models having double ovens for extra cooking space.

 Single gas cookers have the oven and a grill within one cavity and tend to be 60cm wide and 80cm high and fit into 60cm gaps.